paulnta/Polliwog/report/part2/README.md

 Because all of his children states needs a side navigation and a header, the speaker state can define them.
-But nothing prevent a child state to redefine a parent state.. and this is really good feature.
-For example in our app, the polls.details state doesn't a navigation anymore.
+But nothing prevent a child state to redefine a parent state... and this is really good feature.
+For example in our app, the polls.details state doesn't have a navigation anymore.
 So it redefines the tabbed navigation into a simple toolbar.

 ```javascript
 /*